-NEW YORK CITY – On behalf of the Wind Forest team, we are delighted to announce that our proposal has won the LAGI Glasgow international design competition.
 Conceived by Dalziel + Scullion, Qmulus Ltd., Yeadon Space Agency, and ZM Architecture, Wind Forest is a permanent public art installation that uses an innovative form of wind power to generate enough electricity for approximately 300 dwellings.
-The project will be an important part of the new mixed-use development currently being planned for 100 Acre Hill (also known as Dundas Hill) in Glasgow, Scotland.
+The project won the LAGI Glasgow international design competition in 2016, when jurors selected it as an important part of the new mixed-use development currently being planned for 100 Acre Hill (also known as Dundas Hill) in Glasgow, Scotland.

 The LAGI Glasgow competition challenged participants to bring creative solutions for a clean energy infrastructure to a brownfield site.
 It was a brief that our team felt particularly engaged by.
 How can an artwork provide utility amounts of energy for the imbedded community and do this right in the heart of the development?
 And, how can an artwork make a significant contribution to the evolution of a new Smart City initiative?